 The rights, preferences and privileges of the Series D preferred stock and Series E preferred stock that we issued and sold in our November 2011 Series D financing and November 2012 Series E financing, respectively, provide the holders of such securities with significant rights, including preferential rights with respect to dividends, which are not provided to the holders of our common stock.
 The dividend rights of the Series D preferred stock and Series E preferred stock may adversely affect our liquidity.
 For example, our obligation to pay quarterly cash dividends to the holders of our preferred stock has reduced and will continue to reduce the funds that would otherwise be available to us for working capital and other general corporate purposes.
-In addition, from and after October 1, 2013, we are entitled to pay dividends on our Series D preferred stock and Series E preferred stock in shares of our capital stock.
-If we were to pay such dividends in shares of our capital stock, our existing stockholders will experience dilution.
+In addition, under certain circumstances, we are entitled to pay dividends on our Series D preferred stock and Series E preferred stock in shares of common stock.
+If we were to pay such dividends in common stock, our existing stockholders will experience dilution.